jasonong/jasonong/README.md

 My design skills suck, thankfully Twitter bootstrap made front end look decent.
 I wouldn't profess to be a Javascript expert and have decent knowledge and experience using it.
 Most recently, I've been trying to use Ember.js for a project that I'm working on.

 I'm currently working as a lead developer in Tailored Inc and am based in Palo Alto, California.
-Feel free to [get in touch with me] <velvetpd@gmail.com> for help with rails.
+Feel free to get in touch with me at <velvetpd@gmail.com> for anything pertaining rails.

 ## My Music